sddcinfo/vmware-automation/README.md

 4.  **Configure Autoinstall**:
     - Open `autoinstall/user-data` and replace the placeholder SSH key with your own public SSH key.
     - You can also change the `hostname` and `username` in this file.
+    - **Note on BIOS vs. UEFI**: The provided `user-data` file is configured for a template VM that uses legacy BIOS.
+If your template VM is configured to use UEFI, you will need to modify the `storage` section in `autoinstall/user-data` accordingly (e.g., by creating an EFI system partition).

 ## Usage